smartcar/python-sdk/README.md

 fresh_access_token = get_fresh_access()['access_token']
 ```

-* With your fresh access token in hand, use `client.get_vehicle_ids(access_token)` to get a list of the user's vehicles.
+* With your fresh access token in hand, use `smartcar.get_vehicle_ids(access_token)` to get a list of the user's vehicles.
 The response will look like this:

 ```json
 {